JOSH LEDERMAN, Associated Press

 Putin appeared to aim at playing a long game and at making a barbed reminder that Obama is a lame duck.

 “Putin’s asymmetric response to Obama’s new sanctions is an investment in the incoming Trump presidency,” Dmitry Trenin, director of the Carnegie Moscow Center, said on Twitter.
 “A different kind of tit-for-tat: even as Obama seeks to constrain Trump in his Russia policy, Putin counters that step with a show of magnanimity.”

 The diplomatic confrontation between Washington and Moscow, which had been festering even before Trump won the Nov.
 8 presidential election, puts pressure on the billionaire businessman not to let Russia off the hook after he takes office on Jan.
 20.

 Russia’s government had threatened retaliation, and it continues to deny U.S. accusations that it hacked and stole emails to try to help Trump win.

-Trump said the U.S. should move on, but in a sign he was no longer totally brushing off the allegations, he said he plans to meet with U.S. intelligence leaders next week to learn more.
+Trump said the U.S. should move on, but in a sign he was no longer totally brushing off the allegations, he plans to meet with U.S. intelligence leaders next week to learn more.

 “All Americans should be alarmed by Russia’s actions,” said Obama, who was vacationing in Hawaii.